halliedunham/game-of-life/README.md

 game-of-life
 ============

-simulation of cells that die and reproduce based on specific criteria about how many neighbors they have
+This program runs Conway's Game of Life, a simulation of cells that die and reproduce based on specific criteria about how many neighbors they have.